NASA

 Status

 In 2021 the Roman Project released a Request for Information to the science community to solicit comments on (a) whether to pre-select an Astrophysics Survey, and (b) to outline and submit survey concepts that would demonstrably benefit from selection as an Early-Definition Astrophysics Survey.
 Twenty complete submissions were received.
-Those submission are currently under review by an Early-Definition Astrophysics Survey Assessment Committee, which has been chartered to provide an assessment as to whether the Roman Project should proceed with specifying one or more Roman Early-Definition Astrophysics Surveys.
+Those submission were reviewed by an Early-Definition Astrophysics Survey Assessment Committee, which provided an assessment as to whether the Roman Project should proceed with specifying one or more Roman Early-Definition Astrophysics Surveys.
+The committee reported their findings in 2024 and “found that there was sufficient justification to execute an early-definition survey for the Roman telescope”.
+They recommended that the mission define a survey of the Galactic Plane.

 Context

-The Roman Project is seeking community input on the option to pre-select one Astrophysics Survey nominally to be executed within the first two years of the Nancy Grace Roman Space Telescope (hereafter “Roman”) mission, and using up to ~700 hours of wall clock time.
+The Roman Project sought community input on the option to pre-select one Astrophysics Survey nominally to be executed within the first two years of the Nancy Grace Roman Space Telescope mission and using up to ~700 hours of wall clock time.
 This would be in addition to the Core Community Surveys already being planned for the mission, and would be part of the overall time set aside for General Astrophysics Surveys.
-The survey and the investigations it enables must be scientifically compelling, and be significantly enhanced by specific preparatory activities that are enabled by early selection and definition.
-Opinions and survey concepts for consideration are solicited by Oct 22, 2021, 8PM EDT.
+The survey and the investigations enabled should have been scientifically compelling and significantly enhanced by specific preparatory activities that are enabled by early selection and definition.
+Opinions and survey concepts for consideration are solicited by Oct 22, 2021.

-The Roman Project is considering the option to pre-select in the near-term one Astrophysics Survey using the Wide Field Instrument to be executed within the first two years of the Roman mission, and using up to ~700 hours of wall clock time (i.e., the equivalent of one full month).
-This is motivated by the understanding that some projects may benefit significantly from being selected early, so as to enable multi-year preparatory activities that can enhance the value of the survey and its data products.
-If a sufficiently compelling survey is identified that materially benefits from early selection, it may be selected to be part of the overall time set aside for Astrophysics Surveys.
-Alternatively, if no such survey is identified, then the baseline remains for all Astrophysics Surveys to be selected as part of the regular peer reviewed proposal calls.
+The Roman Project considered the option to pre-select in the near-term one Astrophysics Survey using the Wide Field Instrument to be executed within the first two years of the Roman mission, and using up to ~700 hours of wall clock time (i.e., the equivalent of one full month).
+This was motivated by the understanding that some projects may benefit significantly from being selected early, so as to enable multi-year preparatory activities that can enhance the value of the survey and its data products.
+If a sufficiently compelling survey were to be identified that materially benefits from early selection, it would be selected to be part of the overall time set aside for Astrophysics Surveys.
+Alternatively, if no such survey were to have been identified, then the baseline remains for all Astrophysics Surveys to be selected as part of the regular peer reviewed proposal calls.

-Through this Request for Information (RfI), the Roman Project asks the astronomical community to: (a) comment/advise on whether or not to pre-select any Astrophysics Survey; and (b) to outline and submit survey concepts that would demonstrably benefit from selection as an Early-Definition Astrophysics Survey.
-The purpose of this RfI is to establish whether to proceed with and to define the driving science themes for an Early-Definition Astrophysics survey.
-We welcome inputs on any possible survey concepts.
+Through a Request for Information (RfI), the Roman Project asked the astronomical community to: (a) comment/advise on whether or not to pre-select any Astrophysics Survey; and (b) to outline and submit survey concepts that would demonstrably benefit from selection as an Early-Definition Astrophysics Survey.
+The purpose of the RfI was to establish whether to proceed with and to define the driving science themes for an Early-Definition Astrophysics survey.

-The Roman Project will compose an Assessment Committee to review the responses to this RfI and assess them against the specific criteria outlined below.
-The Committee shall provide an assessment on whether or not to proceed with specifying a Roman Early-Definition Astrophysics Survey, and if so, what survey concept to proceed with.
-As part of making that assessment, the Committee may choose to request additional scientific or technical details on one or more of the proposed survey concepts.
-The committee shall write a brief report, to be made public, providing the motivation for its findings.
-The NASA Roman Project Scientist will make the final decision to accept, reject, or amend the findings, and may request input from additional groups or individuals before doing so.
+The Roman Project composed an Assessment Committee to review the responses to this RfI and assess them against the specific criteria outlined below.
+The Committee provided an assessment on whether or not to proceed with specifying a Roman Early-Definition Astrophysics Survey, and what survey concept to proceed with.
+The committee wrote a brief report providing the motivation for its findings.
+The NASA Roman Project Scientist made the final decision to accept the findings.

 Criteria

-The primary threshold criterion for any survey concept to be considered as part of this assessment for early definition is:
+The primary threshold criterion for any survey concept considered as part of this assessment for early definition was:

-Moreover, the proposed survey concept must address the following criteria for science merit:
+Moreover, the proposed survey concept should have addressed the following criteria for science merit:

 Visit the Roman Space Telescope Partner Websites